Gear laid out for a backcountry trip

 3-Day Alpine Route

-• Sleeping bag rated to −5°C synthetic fill, 650g — synthetic dries faster than down at altitude where condensation is constant
+• Sleeping bag rated to −5°C synthetic fill — synthetic dries faster than down at altitude where condensation is constant

-• 30L alpine pack with hip-transfer capacity — bigger is not better; every litre you leave empty is weight you're carrying
+• 30L alpine pack with hip-transfer capacity — every litre you leave empty is weight you're carrying

-• B2-compatible double boots — not single-layer; overnight temperatures at 3,000m regularly drop below −8°C even in July
+• B2-compatible double boots — overnight temperatures at 3,000m regularly drop below −8°C even in July

-• 70cm ice axe, T-rated — the classic length is fine; shorter axes are faster to swing but worse for self-arrest
+• 70cm ice axe, T-rated — classic length works for self-arrest

-• Hardshell jacket and trousers, Gore-Tex Pro equivalent — not eVent or cheaper membranes; sustained precipitation requires the best breathability available
+• Hardshell jacket and trousers, Gore-Tex Pro equivalent — sustained precipitation requires the best breathability

-• Merino base layer, 200-weight — two tops; one on, one drying under the lid of your pack
+• Merino base layer, 200-weight — two tops; one on, one drying in your pack

 • Helmet, UIAA-certified — borrow one that fits correctly rather than buying a bad fit